-- a.
-The scale and form are subordinate in scale to the existing building, the roofline does not exceed the existing rooflines and the character of the street scene is protected. - b.
-Materials are compatible with the materials of the original building or distinctive in a fully justified manner. - c.
-Traditional boundary treatments are retained. - 5.
-Conversion or Sub-Division of Non-Residential Properties
+- 1. The scale and form are subordinate in scale to the existing building, the roofline does not exceed the existing rooflines and the character of the street scene is protected. - 2.
+Materials are compatible with the materials of the original building or distinctive in a fully justifiable manner. - 3.
+Traditional boundary treatments are retained.